32 Small Garden Design Ideas to Maximize Space

 You’ll find inspiration on how to make the most of vertical space, and which plants, paving colors, and furniture to choose to trick the eye into thinking your garden has no limit.

-Choosing a style for garden space…
+Choosing a style for your garden space…

 Before you get into the planning phase of small garden design, it helps to begin with a style or theme in mind.
 For example, are you creating something sleek and modern, or do you prefer the romantic style of an English cottage garden?
 If you need a little inspiration, check out our post of small garden style ideas to find some inspiration!